mrluc/mex/README.md

           [applications: [:mex]]
         end

-Then import and it in your project's `.iex.exs`:
+Then import and configure it in your project's `.iex.exs`:

 ```elixir
 import Mex